phalcon-orphanage/docs/ru/api/Phalcon_Mvc_Model_Manager.rst

 public  **notifyEvent** (*mixed* $eventName, :doc:`Phalcon\\Mvc\\ModelInterface <Phalcon_Mvc_ModelInterface>` $model)

-Receives events generated in the models and dispatches them to a events-manager if available Notify the behaviors that are listening in the model
+Receives events generated in the models and dispatches them to an events-manager if available Notify the behaviors that are listening in the model

 public  **missingMethod** (:doc:`Phalcon\\Mvc\\ModelInterface <Phalcon_Mvc_ModelInterface>` $model, *mixed* $eventName, *mixed* $data)

-Dispatch a event to the listeners and behaviors This method expects that the endpoint listeners/behaviors returns true meaning that a least one was implemented
+Dispatch an event to the listeners and behaviors This method expects that the endpoint listeners/behaviors returns true meaning that a least one was implemented